caoyongfeng0214/rn-overlay/README.md

 # rn-overlay | react-native-overlay

-Overlay component for React Native, like Modal component.
+Overlay component for React Native, same as Modal component.

 you can place it to anywhere, it will float in front of all views. it can be place to a Modal component and cover the Modal component.